noaione/yuusha-shoukan-ln/sources/v09/chapter5.md

 [H-Huhh...]

-[....Senpai, that still doesn’t mean you apologized, you know?]
+[...Senpai, that still doesn’t mean you apologized, you know?]

 Arehh?
 Could it be that God of Disasters-san is a nice person?
 I mean, she’s speaking strangely and she still won’t look me in the eye but...
 The point is,